 An Hour of Service is each hour for which you are entitled to be paid for the performance of duties, or for which you are entitled to be paid for vacation, holiday, illness, incapacity, layoff, jury duty, military duty or leave of absence.
-No more than 501 Hours of Service will be credited for any single continuous period during which you perform no duties, except in the case of certain absences due to military service as described below.
+No more than 501 Hours of Service will be credited for any single continuous period during which you perform no duties, except in the case of certain absences due to military service described in the "Military Service" section below.